gbadev-org/tonc/content/first.md

 A solution that's becoming more and more popular is using standard multimedia cards (eg. SD, CompactFlash) and an adapter like [GBAMP](http://www.gbamovie.com/) and [SuperCard](http://eng.supercard.cn).
 Memory cards can be very cheap (like $10) and bought in most electronics stores; the adapters are genereally $25 and up.

-:::warning Supercard vs waitstates
+:::warning SuperCard vs waitstates

-There is one small technicaly problem with Supercards: they use slow memory that doesn't support what 3/1 ROM waitstates.
+There is one small technical problem with SuperCards: they use slow memory that doesn't support 3/1 ROM waitstates.
 This is a faster setting than the default 4/2 and anything that uses the former simply won't run.
 This shouldn't be a problem with most homebrew things, but a handful of binaries will fail and you wouldn't be able to make use of the speed-up yourself either.

 :::